TDX-Dev/Wifiy/README.md

 # Wifiy

 One click wifi login app for VIT Students.
-Your Annoying WiFi Login is one click away!
+Your Annoying WiFi Login is now a click!

 - [x] Windows
 - [x] Android